 In the following video Jaydin and Marty (another male) engage in combat.
 As is usually the case, we found Persephone nearby.

-Rattlesnakes are not territorial: they share dens and nest sites, their home ranges overlap, and outside the breeding season, encounters between even male rattlesnakes don’t usually end in a fight.
+Rattlesnakes are not territorial: they share dens and nest sites, their home ranges overlap, and outside the breeding season, encounters between even male rattlesnakes don’t usually result in a fight.
 But males do engage in non-violent combat for females.

-Combat and coursthip in non-venomous snakes is quite different; there is biting and blood may be shed.
+Combat and courtship in non-venomous snakes is quite different; there is biting and blood may be shed.
 For a story about gophersnake lovers and fighters, with lots of videos, check out Ménage à trois parts 1 and 2.